Guide on Getting Into Grad School

 Undergraduate Programs

-You are a student “at school X”
+You are a student “at institution X”

-• Focus on courses and grades
+• The primary focus is on courses and grades.

-You apply to a university or college
+When you apply to a university or college

-• Your interests can be very broad
+• Your interests can be very broad.

-• You apply to a discipline or major
+• You apply to a discipline or major.

-• Extracurricular activities are valued
+• Extracurricular activities are valued.

 Graduate (PhD) Programs